 Here are some of my favorite main dishes to make that go with Boiled Baby Potatoes:

-Although these boiled baby potatoes take very little work and ingredients, they look stunning and will please everyone at the table.
+Boiled (or small) baby potatoes take very little time to boil, yet this side dish looks stunning and will please everyone at the table.

 - 1 1/2 pounds small baby potatoes (preferably an assortment of red, blue, and yellow)